-A doctor injects small doses of the venom at regular intervals over a period of 3–5 years.
-After a while, a person’s body gets used to the venom, and it does not react to it as strongly.
+A doctor injects small doses of the venom at regular intervals over 3–5 years.
+After a while, a person’s body gets used to the venom and does not react as strongly.

 This treatment can help people with existing bee sting allergies.

 Bee sting symptoms typically resolve in 7 days.
 However, in some cases, a person should see a doctor, including: